Sleepy-Z-z-z/Dotfiles/README.md

   - This file will have to be updated soon since i change many things (+ I will try to make it auto set things like monitors or use ~ for file paths instead of /home/USR/
     # KEYBINDS
     (using defualt hyprland binds for most of it.
-    SUPER + W , opens browser ( I use vivaldi rn).
+    -SUPER + W , opens browser ( I use vivaldi rn).
-    SUPER + F , to set fullscreen.
+    -SUPER + F , to set fullscreen.
-    CONTROL + SHIFT + S , opens hyprshot in region mode.
+    -CONTROL + SHIFT + S , opens hyprshot in region mode.
-    SUPER + Q opens the terminal ( I use kitty).
+    -SUPER + Q opens the terminal ( I use kitty).
-    SUPER + E opens file manager (I use thunar).
+    -SUPER + E opens file manager (I use thunar).
-    SUPER + C closes/kills a window.
+    -SUPER + C closes/kills a window.
-    SUPER + V enables float.
+    -SUPER + V enables float.
-    (These are the main ones if you want more info refer to hyprland.conf or hyprland wiki.
+    -(These are the main ones if you want more info refer to hyprland.conf or hyprland wiki.

 # Kitty
  - As of now the kitty config is quiet basic although ill try to add more stuff in the future.